 Open a link in a new tab.
 Touch and hold the link, then tap Open in New Tab.
-If you'd rather open new pages in the background, go to Settings > Safari > Open Links.
+If you'd like to switch to a new tab when you open it, go to Settings > Safari, then turn off Open New Tabs in Background.

 Browse open tabs.
-Tap \Box .
+Tap \Box , or pinch with three fingers to view all your open tabs.
+If you have several open tabs, tabs for the same site are stacked.
 To close a tab, tap \times in the upper-left corner, or swipe the tab to the left.
+To return to a single tab, tap a tab, tap Done, or spread three fingers.

 View tabs open on your other devices.
 If you turn on Safari in Settings > iCloud, you can view tabs that you have open on your other devices.
-Tap \Box , then scroll to the list at the bottom of the page.
+Tap \Box , then scroll to the lists at the bottom of the page.